-Education for Parish Service is a non-credit program that provides classes for adults in theology, scripture, and spirituality in an atmosphere of study, prayer, and group interaction.
-Courses are offered in two-year cycles.
-New students may enter in September, January, March, or June.
+Education for Parish Service is a non-credit certificate program that provides classes for adults in theology, scripture, spirituality, and pastoral formation in an atmosphere of study, prayer, and group interaction.
+Courses are offered in two year cycles.
+New students may enter at the beginning of any course.
+For more information, contact the Dominican Mission office at (608) 663-3328.